Course Name: Kirkbrae Country Club

 The par 4 18th is a strong finishing hole at a stout 456 yards.
 This drive is relatively open with the exception of bunkers in the right rough at 210 and 275 yards.
 This approach plays slightly back uphill towards the clubhouse to a gigantic green guarded by bunkers short on both sides and a pond short right.
 Par here gains strokes on the field.

 Best Par 3: 15th hole, 184 yards, 18th handicap.
 Easily my favorite hole at Kirkbrae, this severe downhill par three is tree-lined on the left and features two bunkers and a pond short right.
 This green slopes hard back-to-front, as most do on this course.

 Best Par 4: 18th hole, 456 yards, 6th handicap.
-One of several brutally long par fours at Kirkbrae, this strong finishing hole is quite generous off the tee but bunkers 210 yards and 280 yards on the right jut out into the fairway and will necessitate a layup.
-The large back-to-front green is framed beautifully by the clubhouse in back, multiple bunkers on the left, and a pond to the right.
+One of several brutally long par fours at Kirkbrae, this strong finishing hole is quite generous off the tee but bunkers 210 yards and 275 yards on the right jut out into the fairway and necessitate a layup.
+This large back-to-front sloped green is framed beautifully by the clubhouse in back, multiple bunkers on the left, and a pond to the right.

 Best Par 5: 12th hole, 479 yards, 4th handicap.
-The best of a relatively weak set of par fives, this reachable hole is probably the easiest hole on the entire course in my opinion.
-After a drive through a chute of trees, you have a blind, downhill second shot to a narrow back-to-front sloped green.
+The best of a relatively weak set of par fives, this reachable hole is probably the easiest hole on the entire course.
+After a drive through a chute of trees, you’re faced with a blind, downhill second shot to a narrow back-to-front sloped green.
 There are bunkers short on both sides but runners can reach this green through the gap.
-A cart bridge behind this green is a nice touch.

-Verdict: Kirkbrae offers some of the best conditioning and amenities in the state, but a subpar design from Geoffrey Cornish prevents it from being one of Rhode Island’s elite private courses.
+Verdict: Kirkbrae CC offers some of the best conditioning and amenities in the Rhode Island, but a subpar design from Geoffrey Cornish prevents it from being one of Rhode Island’s elite private courses.